nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 500 team members without a noticeable sluggishness in performance for typical usage.
 3. Should be able to hold up to 1000 tasks without a noticeable sluggishness in performance for typical usage.
 4. Should be able to hold up to 100 teams without a noticeable sluggishness in performance for typical usage.
-5. Each operation should be completed within 0.5second so that the team lead can add tasks quickly
+5. Each operation should be completed within 0.5 second so that the tech lead can add tasks quickly

-*{More to be added}*

 ### Glossary